byaman14/byaman14.github.io/_pages/about.md

   - /about.html
 ---

-I am a lead research scientist at Bosch Center for Artificial Intelligence (BCAI).
+I am a lead(staff) research scientist & tech lead at Bosch Center for AI working on autonomous driving.
+In this role, I lead a team of research scientists on the design and development of foundation models for enhanced and safe end-to-end autonomous driving.
+Toward this goal, I use techniques from vision-language models, large language models, diffusion models, self-supervised learning, and end-to-end motion planning.

 I have received my Ph.D. from  Department of Electrical Engineering at the University of Minnesota, under the supervision of [Prof. Mehmet Akçakaya](https://imagine.umn.edu/people/mehmet-ak%C3%A7akaya).
 I have received a B.Sc. in Electronics and Communication Engineering from Istanbul Technical University, Turkey, in 2016.
 My research  interests include computer vision, self-supervised learning, vision-language models, generative models, medical imaging, and autonomous driving.